National Board of Directors

 *Examples of qualifying committees, councils and task forces include, but are not limited to:

-Aging in Place Council, ASID Foundation Board of Trustees, Branding Council, Chapter Support Team, Council of Fellows, Education and Training Advisory Council, Education & Engagement Advisory Council, Ethics Committee, Industry Advisory Council, Legislative and Codes Advisory Council, Leadership Task Force, Legislative Grant Oversight Committee, Small Business Council, Student Advisory Council and Sustainable Design Council.
+Aging in Place Council, ASID Foundation Board of Trustees, Branding Council, Chapter Support Team, Council of Fellows, Education and Training Advisory Council, Education & Engagement Advisory Council, Ethics Committee, Industry Advisory Council, Government and Public Affairs Council, Leadership Task Force, Legislative Grant Oversight Committee, Small Business Council, Student Advisory Council and Sustainable Design Council.

 The American Society of Interior Designers (ASID) Board of Directors’ competencies were adopted to outline the leadership experience, skills and knowledge that ASID aspires to maintain within its Board of Directors.
 ASID will work to provide the proper training for the development of these traits within all of its leadership.
 In its nominating process, the Society will seek out individuals from its membership who currently show the competencies or demonstrate the ability to develop these competencies.